-The OMEGA Speedmaster Moonwatch is one of those watches that owes a lot to the world of straps because Omega has always offered the possibility to configure your own watch.
-The craze of vintage bracelets for the Moonwatch was born with the "re-discovery" of this chronograph which only for a few years seems to be recognized by collectors and enthusiasts.
+THE OMEGA Speedmaster Moonwatch it is one of those watches that owes a lot to the world of straps because Omega has always offered the possibility of configuring your own watch.
+The vintage bracelet craze for the Moonwatch was born with the "re-discovery" of this chronograph which only in the last few years seems to have been recognized by collectors and enthusiasts.

 If we think about the history of this watch it is rather strange that even today, it is possible to buy a chronograph as one Speedmaster ref.
 105.012, the "reference of the Moon", with just over € 10 thousand while chronographs such as a 6263/6265, similar references for historical period, which do not have great historical or technical value, are worth over € 70 / 100milan.
 For me, it makes no sense to still find pearls of this importance at such low figures.

 But let's get to the topic of this article.
 The success of vintage bracelets for Moonwatch arises from the fact that substantially the case of this chronograph has remained unchanged since 1964, when we first saw the helix lugs.